SEEDS-learning-apps/learning-MobileApp/README.md

 - **Personalized Theme Selection**: Recognizing the significance of user comfort, the app introduces theme customization.
 Choose between light and dark modes to create a personalized visual experience that aligns with your preference and reduces eye strain during extended study sessions.

+## App Architecture

+The SEEDS Android app is meticulously designed using the Model-View-ViewModel (MVVM) architecture to ensure an organized, scalable, and maintainable codebase.
+This architecture promotes the separation of concerns, making the development, testing, and maintenance of the app more efficient.

+### Key Architectural Components

+- **Model-View-ViewModel (MVVM):** The app follows the MVVM architecture, separating the user interface (View), business logic (ViewModel), and data (Model).
+This enhances code organization and reusability.

+- **ViewModel:** The ViewModel manages data presentation and business logic, keeping the UI independent of data operations.
+It communicates with repositories for data retrieval and manipulation.

+- **Repository Pattern:** Repositories abstract data sources and provide a consistent API to ViewModel.
+They manage data from various sources, like networks and local databases, ensuring data integrity.

+- **Room Database:** Local data storage is handled using the Room Persistence Library, which simplifies database management and interaction, maintaining data consistency.

+- **Retrofit for Networking:** Retrofit facilitates network requests, enabling seamless communication with remote APIs and efficient data retrieval.

+- **Dependency Injection:** Kodein is used for dependency injection, enhancing modularity and reducing tight coupling between components.

+- **LiveData and Observables:** LiveData and observables establish data-driven connections between ViewModel and UI, ensuring real-time updates.

+- **View Binding:** View Binding simplifies the interaction between UI components and code by generating binding classes for XML layouts.

+- **Navigation Component:** The Navigation component streamlines app navigation, providing a structured way to move between screens and enhancing the user experience.

+This architecture ensures code readability, maintainability, and extensibility, allowing for efficient feature development and easy integration of new functionalities as the app evolves.

 ## Libraries and Framework
 Discover the powerful technologies that underpin the seamless functionality of the SEEDS Android application: